 A Virtual Reality Adaptation from The Acclaimed Novel

-The field of Virtual Reality is still a new frontier, and we are constantly surprised and delighted by the stories that come through our studio.
+The field of Virtual Reality is still a new frontier, and the stories that come through our studio constantly surprise and delight us.

 Lincoln in the Bardo is the debut novel from George Saunders, and it is already generating a ton of buzz.
 It’s a work of historical fiction, based on the story of Abraham Lincoln after the death of his son Willie.
 As the Civil War was in its infancy, Lincoln’s young son fell ill and died; Lincoln was rumored to be so grief-stricken that he went to the graveyard to hold his son’s corpse a few days after his passing.